farhanishmam/farhanishmam.github.io/_pages/about.md

   <br><br>
   <li><strong>Low Resource Natural Language Processing (NLP)</strong></li>

-  Intricacies of less-explored languages, mixing of words and scripts between languages, and how high-resource languages can enhance NLP of low-resource languages.
+  Intricacies of less-explored languages, challenges of word and script mixing between languages, and how high-resource languages can enhance NLP capabilities of low-resource languages.
   <br><br>
   <li><strong>Evaluation and Frugal Learning of Large Language Models (LLMs)</strong></li>

-  Knowledge profiling of LLMs, how LLMs can achieve comparable performance on reduced input through techniques like token attribution.
+  Knowledge profiling of LLMs, how LLMs can maintain comparable performance on reduced input through techniques like token attribution.
+  <br><br>
+  <li><strong>Multicultural and Inclusive NLP</strong></li>

+  Addressing Western bias of NLP models, challenges in multicultural settings, and the complexities of detecting and mitigating diverse forms of hateful content, such as sexism.
 </ul>
 <h1>Recent News</h1>